-If enabled, Sound Check runs once a month, and verifies:
+Sound Check runs once a month.
+It verifies the following:

 Check with the Nest app

-If everything is fine, your Nest Protects will be green in the Nest app.
+If everything is fine, your Nest Protects should be green in the Nest app.

-If there is a problem, the Nest app will show you what's wrong and tell you what to do, like get new batteries or replace your Nest Protect.
+If there is a problem, like low batteries, the Nest app will show you what's wrong and tell you what to do.

 Look for Nightly Promise

-When you turn out the lights for the night, Nest Protect will glow green briefly to show you that its smoke and CO sensors are working, and that it has enough power, so it won't chirp in the middle of the night.
+When you turn out the lights for the night, Nest Protect will glow green briefly to show you that its smoke and CO sensors are working, and that it has enough power.
+That way it won't chirp in the middle of the night.
 We call this Nightly Promise.

-If all Nest Protects in your home are connected, if one glows green, that means they're all fine (as long as they are running the latest software and are connected to your account in the Nest app).
+- If all Nest Protects in your home are connected to the app, and one glows green, that means they're all fine.*

-If there's a problem with one of your Nest Protects, Nightly Promise will pulse yellow instead of green.
-Depending on the problem, Nest Protect may also speak up to tell you what's wrong.
+- If there's a problem with one of your Nest Protects, like a low battery, Nightly Promise will glow yellow.
+Nest Protect may also speak up to tell you what's wrong.

 Run a Safety Checkup

 You can run a Safety Checkup with the Nest app for a 2nd generation Nest Protect, or press the Nest button on any Nest Protect.
-The test will take a few seconds to complete, and it will be loud.
+The test takes a few seconds to complete, and is loud.

-At the end of Safety Checkup, the Nest app will let you know that everything is working or if there's a problem, like low batteries, a sensor failure, or if your alarm has expired.
+At the end of Safety Checkup, the Nest app should let you know that everything works or if there's a problem, like low batteries, a sensor failure, or if your alarm has expired.